Coronavirus – Non-domestic rates

-Relief is available for property at airports throughout Scotland occupied by Loganair Ltd, company registration number SC170072.
+Relief is available for property throughout Scotland used as an airport, situated at such an airport and wholly or mainly used to provide handling services or occupied by Loganair Ltd, company registration number SC170072.
 This relief does not require an application and is available to all eligible properties.

 New information for Non Domestic Rates 2020/21: Introduction of Intermediate Poundage by the Scottish Government

 The Scottish Government’s non domestic rates poundage rate for 2020/21 is 49.8p.